bplmaps/lmec-main-site/content/research/digital-publication-small-grants.md

 #### To Apply

-{{< alert-box type="warning" title="Deadline passed" >}} Applications for 2022–2023 have closed.
-Information about the 2023–2024 cycle will be posted in summer 2023.{{< /alert-box >}}
+<a class="btn btn-outline-primary btn-large" href="https://airtable.com/shrmv71WecG55swn7">Apply to LMEC's Small Grants Program</a>

-An application consists of the following material submitted by **October 24, 2022 at 10 pm ET**:
+An application consists of the following material submitted by **Thursday, May 18, 2023 at 5pm ET**:

 * A pitch of no more than 500 words describing the proposed publication, including (a) major scholarly themes and (b) expected insights for a general audience readership
 * A description of no more than 300 words of the technical format and modality of the intended digital publication, including an evaluation of the technical support which will be needed for publication
 * (Optional) Links to 1-3 models of already completed digital publications, by any creator and in any format, which could serve as templates for the project
 * A full CV; PDF or Markdown

-Successful applicants will be notified by November 18, 2022.
+Successful applicants will be notified by **June 18, 2023**.